April 5, 2021

 A competency is a discrete learning goal that has relevance within a given context.
 Note that we define it as something that has relevance within a context.
 That means “leadership” is not a competency because it is too broad a term.
 It must be contextually defined and that definition must emerge from a conversation between practitioners in that context, the academy, and organizations who might be interested in working with particular students.
 If we impose an institutional competency of “leadership” all we are doing is replacing what was once a course entitled “Christian Leadership” with a competency called “Christian Leadership.”
 Competencies are measurable, understood within a particular context, and can be nuanced by mentor teams who are actually on the ground with the students.
 They are developed in conversation with a mentor team using the shared development path.

 Within a CBTE program, indicators are observable behaviors that demonstrate a student’s achievement of a particular goal or learning outcome.
 You could also describe them as the outputs or circumstances that signal achievement.
 Indicators are what students are held accountable to and what determine or signify progress within a program.
 They are what give form and shape to the shared rubrics used by mentors within a given program.
-Indicators are also where contextualized mastery intersects with programmatic outcomes.
-As stated above, “All things must be assessed with full awareness of what ‘mastery’ looks like within a given context.”
-This means that while a school may have particular outcomes for a given degree, the indicators that signal mastery of an outcome may vary from context to context
+Indicators are also where contextualized proficiency intersects with programmatic outcomes.
+As stated above, “All things must be assessed with full awareness of what ‘proficiency’ looks like within a given context.”
+This means that while a school may have particular outcomes for a given degree, the indicators that signal proficiency of an outcome may vary from context to context

 Suggested Inputs and Interactions

 Inputs serve as the suggested means by which students may encounter, acquire, investigate, and integrate content, experiences, and ways of being.
 In conventional programs, inputs are often the courses students take and the particular readings, experiences, or activities that reside in those courses.
-In Kairos, inputs are “suggested” because they are simply the inputs the school believes could be helpful for students as they develop mastery within a given outcome.
-Because the mentor team is working with the student to demonstrate contextualized mastery, it is possible (even probable) for the team to allow and encourage students to engage with resources other than those listed in a program.
+In Kairos, inputs are “suggested” because they are simply the inputs the school believes could be helpful for students as they develop proficiency within a given outcome.
+Because the mentor team is working with the student to demonstrate contextualized proficiency, it is possible (even probable) for the team to allow and encourage students to engage with resources other than those listed in a program.

 This is also true for the means by which students interact and reflect on content or other inputs.
 In conventional educational models both the content and the way in which students should interact with the content (i.e., the assignments) are prescribed.
 In CBTE, students and mentor teams have the freedom to adapt not only content, but also how students reflect on the content and the way in which they engage with it.